Aura: Privacy-preserving Augmentation to Improve Test Set Diversity in Speech Enhancement: Conclusion

 \section{Conclusion}

-\aura presents an end-to-end system for improving the test set used to evaluate deep noise suppression models.
-Aura is designed to work for `ears-off' customer workloads to preserve privacy.
-Aura detects out-of-distribution samples by relying on an objective quality metric and a pre-trained feature extractor.
-Although targeted for noise suppression, the method is generic and can be extended to other media (i.e., audio/video/image) given the successful development of a powerful pre-trained feature extractor.
-This work is an important step toward balancing customer privacy and measuring model's performance in real-world scenarios.
+\aura presents an end-to-end system for improving test sets used to evaluate speech enhancement models in an `ears-off' environment. \aura creates challenging, diverse test sets by relying on objective quality metrics, a pre-trained feature extractor, and an established ontology.
+The method is generic and can be applied to diverse audio tasks, including noise suppression and echo cancellation.